 When implementing multi-factor authentication, several different authentication factors can be implemented.
 Unfortunately, some authentication factors, such as biometrics or codes sent via Short Message Service, Voice over Internet Protocol or email, are more susceptible to compromise than others.
-For this reason, authentication factors that involve something users have should be used with something users know.
-Alternatively, something users have that is unlocked by something users know or are (often known as passwordless multi-factor authentication) can be used.

-Furthermore, for increased security, the use of phishing-resistant multi-factor authentication is recommended to protect against real-time phishing attacks.
+For this reason, authentication factors that involve something a user has should be used as part of multi-factor authentication.
+Furthermore, for increased security, the use of phishing-resistant (also known as verifier impersonation resistant) multi-factor authentication is recommended to protect against real-time phishing attacks.